 PULLMAN — At the mention of comics does a superhero like Superman or Spiderman dominate your thoughts?
-An artist who draws alternative comics might say your brain is stuffed with mainstream garbage.
+An artist who draws alternative comics might say your brain is stuffed with mainstream garbage.“I tell people I’m a comic and they think I’m writing fights and tights stuff,” said Seattle artist Tom Van Deusen, scornfully.

 In one of Van Deusen’s comics, Amazon.com founder Jeff Bezos, clad in a bathrobe, rattles around Seattle in a giant robot that he uses to smash in the roof of a Starbucks when he decides to order a cappuccino.
 It’s a satire on how a rich and powerful man is ham-fistedly changing the city and world.
 It’s also another entry in the Northwest’s storied alternative comics catalog.